 - Change the passwords to any accounts you suspect may have been impacted.
 Make sure your new credentials are strong and unique from your other logins.
 Keep an eye on your bank accounts and make sure to verify the purchases made.
 It only takes one store that you shop at to give scammers the chance to drain your bank account.

 - Consider using identity theft protection.
 Monitoring your credit report and identity for suspicious activity also is important.
-Active monitoring helps you spot identity theft, so you can act quickly if you become a victim.
+Active credit and identity theft monitoring service helps you spot identity theft, so you can act quickly if you become a victim.